Bibbs, Susheel. Heritage of Power. 84 pages.

 Description: A biography on Mary Ellen Pleasant with the latest research on her mentor, Marie Laveau.
 The book also details their much-misunderstood, indigenous faith, Vodou.
 Thus, Heritage of Power, centered on Pleasant's life and how it she became the Mother of Civil Rights in California, solves three sets of mysteries: those about Pleasant, LaVeau, and Vodou.
 Heritage of Power contains landmark research, so you can now know the latest about all three.

-Value: Heritage of Power is the first to establish the connection between Pleasant and LaVeau and to reveal the social model forged by Marie LaVeau.
-It fully demystifies the lives of both women and their religion and explains how Pleasant took what she gained in New Orleans and applied it in California.
+Value: Heritage of Power is the first to establish the connection between Pleasant and Laveau and to reveal the social model forged by Marie Laveau.
+It fully demystifies the lives of both women and their religion, and explains how Pleasant took what she gained in New Orleans and applied it in California.